k21971/CrecelleHack/doc/variantfixes.md

 - Two-Bladed Sword
 - Dual Axe

+### Door and Chest Keys
+- Keys are now split into door keys and chest keys, both of which must be identified.
+- Rogues automatically know the difference between door and chest keys.
+- Unlocking tools now stack and are destroyed after use.

 ## Commands

 ### trip: Trip a monster.
 - Tripping traditionally uses one's lower body, but polearms, whips, and flails can be used to trip as well.